ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question2/explanation.md

 This command displays permissions, ownership, file size, and modification time of plan.txt.
 It confirms that my username appears as the owner.

+### Command: cp plan.txt plan_copy.txt
+This command creates an exact copy of plan.txt named plan_copy.txt in the same directory.